-The bill amends the Freedom of Information Act (1976 PA 442) by introducing new definitions and clarifications related to cybersecurity and public records.
+This bill amends the Freedom of Information Act (1976 PA 442) by introducing new definitions and clarifications related to cybersecurity and public records.
 Key insertions include definitions for "cybersecurity assessment," "cybersecurity incident," "cybersecurity plan," "cybersecurity vulnerability," and "legislator."
-Additionally, the bill clarifies the definition of "public body" to include various governmental entities while excluding certain legislative agencies and the judiciary.
-It also specifies that public records do not include personal notes taken by members of a public body if they are not circulated or used in official minutes.
+The bill also clarifies the definition of "public body" to include various governmental entities while excluding certain legislative agencies and the judiciary.
+Additionally, it specifies that "public record" does not include personal notes taken by members of a public body if they are not circulated or used in official minutes.

-Furthermore, the bill updates the definition of "writing" to encompass a broader range of recording methods, including modern technologies like cloud storage and quantum networks.
-It also modifies the term "written request" to specify that it includes requests transmitted via email or other electronic means.
+The bill further updates the definition of "writing" to encompass a broader range of recording methods, including modern technologies such as cloud storage and quantum networks.
+It also modifies the term "written request" to include requests transmitted via email.
 The enactment of this bill is contingent upon the passage of Senate Bill No. 2 of the 103rd Legislature and is set to take effect on January 1 of the first odd-numbered year following its enactment.

 Statutes affected: